suhasmaddali/Youtube-Video-Analysis/README.md

 We would be working with California YouTube data and perform data visualization to observe different trends present in the videos.
 We would be analyzing the videos and getting a good understanding of the data that is present at hand.

+## Exploratory Data Analysis (EDA)

+* Most of the cateogry of videos that were taken are from "Entertainment" compared to other categories such as "Music" or "Travel & Events".
+* A large portion of videos had comments enabled compared to a very few videos where they were disabled.

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.